kwestin/roll-your-own-edr/README.md

 ![YARA SCAN](/img/21_yara_scan.png)

-## Lab 6: Ransomware Domain Threat Intel Detection
+## Bonus Lab 6: Ransomware Domain Threat Intel Detection

 Now let's build on what we have learned in the first lab, writing a detection for a single domain is great to test our initial setup, but not particularly practical.
 Let's add a threat intelligence feed to our LimaCharlie environment and use it in a detection.